 A Toronto Guide

-A day and a half at the fabulous Thompson Hotel, lunch at Nadege Patisserie & an afternoon at the Bata Shoe Museum.
+Lounging at the fabulous Thompson Hotel, lunch at Nadege Patisserie & an afternoon at the Bata Shoe Museum.
+Let's take a trip to some of Toronto's hottest places in 2017.

-Toronto/the 6 is a trendy city for people who are interested in fashion and enthusiastic for a little taste.
+Toronto/the 6 is a trendsetting city full of people who are interested in fashion and enthusiastic for a little taste.
 Because Toronto was named seventh best city to visit by the New York Times, we have to mention the three chicest spots to visit this spring/summer 2017.

 So, let's start of with a little lunch to energize the day.
 Nadege Patisserie, is a beautiful little french boutique where you can find the best macaroons and baguettes in the city.